batuhankrbb/travel_app_ui/README.md

 ## Keep in mind

 This project is focused on user interface.
 There is nothing about business logic.
+As you see on the video below, this app is has a responsive design.

+Compatible devices: iPad, iPhone, Android Tablets, Android Phones, Small Screens